myselfhimself/gmic-py/docs/tutorials.rst

 ``GmicImage``'s pixel accessor is just ``()`` parentheses call on a ``GmicImage`` instance.
 That is to say, each GmicImage object is callable.
 The signature for this accessor is ``mygmicimage(x=0,y=0,z=0,s=0)``, each parameter is optional and defaults to 0.
+**Important:** for now, the ``GmicImage`` pixel accessor is read-only.
+You are encouraged to use I/O functions described in :ref:`Tutorial 5 - numpy, PIL, Scikit-image other libraries for writing.

 `Side note:` **s** stands for spectrum, it is interchangeable with c for channel in most G'MIC literature.